Retky/Mv-HideAndSeek/README.md

-# Retky-Portfolio
+# Mv-HideAndSeek

-> This is the Portfolio Website of "J. Luis (Retky) Arredondo A."
+> This copy of a project, is hidding some bougs to resolve
 >
-> Following the template of Microverse-Student-project-1, found at Figma.

 ## Live Preview
 *Click the Image below*